Locations:

 What can I expect if I have familial hypercholesterolemia?

 People with familial hypercholesterolemia have a much higher risk of atherosclerosis, which can cause heart attacks and strokes.
-Without treatment, people who have FH have 20 times the risk of coronary artery disease.
-The chances of getting coronary artery disease go up even more if you use tobacco products, have diabetes or have other risk factors for cardiovascular disease.
+Without treatment, people who have FH have 20 times the risk of coronary artery disease compared to someone without the disease.
+The chances of getting coronary artery disease go up even more if you use tobacco products, have diabetes or other risk factors for cardiovascular disease.

 Advertisement